slushiegoose/Town-Of-Us/README.md

 ### **Team: Crewmates**
 The Time Lord is a Crewmate that can rewind time and reverse the positions of all players.\
 If enabled, any players killed during this time will be revived.\
-Nothing but movements and kills are affected.
+Nothing but movements and kills are affected.\
+If enabled, the Time Lord can't use Vitals to make things more balanced.

 ### Game Options
 | Name | Description | Type | Default |